HasnaeLK/PROJET_Collecteur_Points_Int-r-t_Projet3/README.md

 The app consists of the following key activities:

-**- HomeActivity:** The main launcher activity where users can see their POIs and access other features.
+- **HomeActivity:** The main launcher activity where users can see their POIs and access other features.
-**- AboutActivity:** Provides information about the app.
+- **AboutActivity:** Provides information about the app.
-**- ManagePoiActivity:** Allows users to manage, edit, or delete POIs.
+- **ManagePoiActivity:** Allows users to manage, edit, or delete POIs.
-**- PoiDetailActivity:** Displays detailed information about a selected POI.
+- **PoiDetailActivity:** Displays detailed information about a selected POI.
-**- MapActivity:** Displays POIs on a Google Map.
+- **MapActivity:** Displays POIs on a Google Map.